olivermirimu/Polymer-App/README.md

 - View Three fetches a todo list of five from provided endpoint, `"https://jsonplaceholder.typicode.com/todos?_limit=5"` and displays them while highlighting those completed and those not.
 It also displays an object `Dictionary`, which is initially provided as unsorted as sorted in regard to keys.

+* **PS:** Bulma css is used in styling some of the components, imported from jsdeliver cdn.

 ### Setup

 ##### Prerequisites